-In 1741, Thomas Faunce of Plymouth, Massachusetts was concerned about the town’s plans to construct a new wharf.
+In 1741, Thomas Faunce of Plymouth, Mass., had grave concerns about the town’s plans to construct a new wharf.
 It would, he feared, mar the very spot where the Pilgrims first set foot in America.

 So at age 94, the old man was carted down to the shoreline, carried in a chair.
-He pointed to the very rock the Pilgrims had first set foot on, and wept at the prospect that the rock was soon to be covered over by the wharf and lost forever.
+He pointed to the very rock the Pilgrims had first set foot on.
+Then he wept at the prospect that the new wharf would cover the rock, losing it forever.

-In 1774, some rebellious souls decided the rock would make the perfect platform for agitating against British rule, and they hauled the rock up from the shore to the town square where a Liberty Pole was constructed.
-There it was used as a stage to deliver speeches.
+In 1774, some rebellious souls decided the rock would make the perfect platform for agitating against British rule.
+So they hauled the rock up from the shore to the town square, where they erected a Liberty Pole.
+There they used it as a stage to deliver speeches.

 In the process, they split the rock nearly in half.
-It was later dropped again while being carted to a Pilgrim Hall museum and again broken.
+It was later dropped and broken again while being carted to a Pilgrim Hall museum.

 Over the years, the rock has lost a great deal of weight.
-It’s estimated that half to as much as two-thirds of the rock are missing, taken by souvenir hunters who chipped off pieces or lost to breakage.
-Yet Faunce’s rock still survives, nearly 400 hundred years after the Pilgrims first stepped foot on it (or not).
+It’s estimated that souvenir hunters chipped or broke off as much as two-thirds of the rock.
+Yet Thomas Faunce’s rock still survives, nearly 400 hundred years after the Pilgrims first stepped foot on it (or not).

 This biography of the rock assembled from History of the Town of Plymouth by James Thacher and Pilgrim Hall Museum.